 Sedona Arts Center has been a gathering space for artists to work, teach, exhibit and learn since 1958.
 Classes, workshops, field and gallery exhibitions, and member events.

-Sedona International Film Festival – 2017 date: February 18-26.
-Independent shorts, documentaries, animation, foreign and student films.
+Sedona International Film Festival – Independent shorts, documentaries, animation, foreign and student films.
 One of the top film festivals in the nation.

 8. Up in the Air over Sedona

-An adventurous overhead perspective from hot air balloon, helicopter or airplane can be had from any number of quality tour operators in Sedona.
+An adventurous overhead perspective with spectacular views of Red Rock Country from hot air balloon, helicopter or airplane can be had from any number of quality tour operators in Sedona.
 Choose from a variety of expeditions, including vintage biplanes or traditional fixed wing plane tours, doors off or on helicopter configurations, and sunrise ballooning.

 9. Lap up the Libations in and around Sedona